 **Read `capabilities_meta` for fit decisions.** Each search result carries a `capabilities_meta` object keyed by capability name.
 Per-cap entries include `description` (required, 1–1024 chars — LLM-readable prose telling you *what* the capability does and *when* to call it) and optionally `schema_url` + `schema_digest` (HTTPS pointer to a JSON Schema describing the **input shape**, content-addressed via sha256).

-1. **`description`** — read first to decide *whether* this capability matches the user's task (fit signal).
-One sentence, prose, fast.
+1. **`description`** — read it first to decide *whether* this capability matches the user's task (fit signal).

 ```bash